aliyun/alibabacloud-bailian-speech-demo/samples/gallery/translate-audio-from-microphone-and-play-in-realtime/python/README_EN.md

 After execution, the system will:

 1. Record speech via microphone and translate it to English
-2. Synthesize the translated text to speech using the longhua_v2 voice
+2. Synthesize the translated text to speech using the longanhuan voice
 3. Display real-time bilingual subtitles in a GUI interface

 <img src="../../../../docs/image/translator.png" width="400"/>